johnfanv2/LenovoLegionLinux/README.md

 - script does not end with "fancurve set": maybe path to hwmon changed; Please report this

 Note:
-- **If you want to reset your fan curve, just toggle with Ctrl+Q the powermode or restart and everything is gone.**
+- **If you want to reset your fan curve, just toggle with Ctrl+Q the power mode or restart and everything is gone.**
 - Currently, there is no GUI available.
-- Currently, the hardware resets the fan curve randomly or if you change powermode, suspend, or restart.
+- Currently, the hardware resets the fan curve randomly or if you change power mode, suspend, or restart.
 Just run the script again.
 - You might want to create different scripts for different usages.
 Just copy it and adapt the values.

-### Change powermode from software
+### Change power mode from software
 For this to work, you must install the kernel module permanently (see above).
-Alternatively, you can restart the the power deamon (`systemctl reload power-profiles-daemon.service` in Ubuntu) after reloading the kernel module (see above).
+Alternatively, you can restart the the power daemon (`systemctl reload power-profiles-daemon.service` in Ubuntu) after reloading the kernel module (see above).

 #### Modify/Control with GUI
 In Ubuntu/Gnome go to `Settings->Power->Power Mode/Power Saving Option` or the applet in the top right.